Connection lost. Please refresh the page.

 As described, saltatory action potential propagation in myelinated neurons is faster than the continuous propagation in nonmyelinated neurons of the same diameter, as it bypasses the myelinated areas.
 Additionally, saltatory conduction is metabolically efficient; depolarization passively spreads underneath the myelin sheath and actively regenerates at the nodes of Ranvier, thus requiring less energy compared to continuous conduction, where every segment of the axon undergoes active depolarization.
 Preservation of the signal strength is achieved via the insulating properties of the myelin sheath, preventing ion 'leakage' across the neuron and ensuring the reliable long-distance transmission of impulses.

-Saltatory Conduction: want to learn more about it?
+Saltatory conduction: want to learn more about it?

 Our engaging videos, interactive quizzes, in-depth articles and HD atlas are here to get you top results faster.